Part 26: Who‘s the Fairest of them All? – MK2

 With Turtle Ships being turned against their former allies and Australian riflemen on Japanese soil, it seems unlikely Tokyo will survive.

-CBR In-Game Screenshot
+CBR In-Game Screenshot of 50

 50